-A natural collaborator and experienced policy professional with an eye for the big picture, Daniel has valuable international experience in developing strategic policy
+Daniel is a natural collaborator and experienced policy professional with an eye for the big picture.
+He has valuable international experience in developing strategic policy.

 Daniel joined us in 2022, bringing expertise from working in the British and New Zealand governments on strategic and international policy.
 He has a highly developed awareness of political context and the practical realities of government policy, and is adept at spotting and managing emerging risks.

 With a fine-tuned understanding of the needs of Ministers and other leaders, Daniel has a proven record of high-quality written and verbal advice.
 Collaborative by default, he’s also skilled in bringing stakeholders along on the policy journey and communicating complicated advice to decision makers.

 Daniel has in-depth knowledge of trade, tariff, and customs issues – he has worked on a range of policies for the UK’s Department for International Trade and Department for Exiting the European Union, as well as for New Zealand’s Ministry of Business, Innovation and Employment.